Zopiclone: Medical uses

+Alternative approaches such as lifestyle modification, melatonin supplementation, mindfulness, and certain traditional herbal medicines (e.g., Ashwagandha, Brahmi, Jatamansi) have been explored as supportive options for managing insomnia, though further clinical research is required.

 Specific populations

 Elderly

 Zopiclone, similar to other benzodiazepines and nonbenzodiazepine hypnotic drugs, causes impairments in body balance and standing steadiness in individuals who wake up at night or the next morning.
 Falls and hip fractures are frequently reported.
 The combination with alcohol consumption increases these impairments.
 Partial, but incomplete tolerance develops to these impairments.

 Zopiclone increases postural sway and increases the number of falls in older people, as well as cognitive side effects.
 Falls are a significant cause of death in older people.

 An extensive review of the medical literature regarding the management of insomnia and the elderly found that considerable evidence of the effectiveness and lasting benefits of nondrug treatments for insomnia exist.
 Compared with the benzodiazepines, the nonbenzodiazepine sedative-hypnotics, such as zopiclone, offer few if any advantages in efficacy or tolerability in elderly persons.
 Newer agents such as the melatonin receptor agonists may be more suitable and effective for the management of chronic insomnia in elderly people.
 Long-term use of sedative-hypnotics for insomnia lacks an evidence base and is discouraged for reasons that include concerns about such potential adverse drug effects as cognitive impairment (anterograde amnesia), daytime sedation, motor incoordination, and increased risk of motor vehicle accidents and falls.
 In addition, the effectiveness and safety of long-term use of nonbenzodiazepine hypnotic drugs remains to be determined.